 It’s time to jump back on your bike and hit the tricks.
 Joe Danger’s back.
-This is a Vita re-release of the 2012 PS3 and Xbox 360 game adn this time Joe has got a job in Hollywood and is the resident stunt man in a series of ever more elaborate movies.
+This is a Vita re-release of the 2012 PS3 and Xbox 360 game adn this time Joe has got a job in Hollywood and is the resident stunt man in a series of ever more elaborate movies, and you can enjoy these movies or even the games with an extra big TV, as now a days you can get a tv stand with mount 65 inch to install it if you need to.

 Playing similarly to the first game, you control Joe as you drive across the screen jumping obstacles and collecting items.
 The face buttons control the tricks while the shoulder buttons control your direction.
 What initially starts off simple quickly escalates into semi-controlled button mashing madness as you frantically try to navigate the nefarious tracks and tricks on offer.